phpfunk/alfred-spotify-controls/README.md

 ## Version History ##
+### 1.3.5 - March 26, 2012

+- Removed log call in splitString, hoping it fixes an issue for a user

 ### 1.3.4 - March 26, 2012 ###

 - Now checks if shuffling and repeating are enabled in current view before toggling them